daihuaye/visualtabs/README.md

-Lead Developer: Daifu Ye

-Developer: Daihua Ye
+## Intro
 The project is written in javascript and html.
-I help my brother to test and resolve issues.
+My brother and I work on this to make an easy navigation in virtual screen shot of each website.

 What we got from the project:
 1, understand how functional programing in javascript work